Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Experiments

-\looseness=-1 In Table \ref{table:curriculum}, we compare the performance of various standard RL algorithms trained using different curricula on the evaluation environment.
-The table illustrates that incorporating a curriculum enhances the performance of all baselines in terms of scores and completions.
-For instance, DQN achieves a score of $0.4 \pm 0.03$ without a curriculum and a score of $0.35 \pm 0.04$ with one of the curricula (lower scores are better).
-Specifically, our proposed curriculum improves DQN scores and completions compared to the naive curriculum, indicating that a more structured curriculum can be helpful.
-However, the improvements are less pronounced for both PPO and A2C, remaining within the margin of error.
-These results highlight the importance of pairing curricula with algorithms tailored to the application domain.
+Table \ref{table:curriculum_results} compares the performance of standard RL algorithms under different curricula on the evaluation environment.
+Incorporating a curriculum consistently improves scores and completions for all baselines.
+For instance, DQN achieves a score of $0.04 \pm 0.07$ without a curriculum, compared to $0.19 \pm 0.09$ with a curriculum.
+Notably, our proposed curriculum yields greater improvements in DQN than a naive curriculum, highlighting the benefits of a more structured approach.
+However, for PPO and A2C, the gains remain within the margin of error, suggesting that curriculum design should align closely with the underlying algorithm.

 \looseness=-1 Furthermore, we observe that rehearsal significantly improves DQN's performance, nearly doubling the completion rate from $0.10$ with the proposed custom curriculum to $0.19$ with the proposed custom curriculum plus rehearsal.
 This underscores the need to address catastrophic forgetting to learn a more generalizable strategy, which we aim to achieve with our proposed method, CDE.
 In the proposed curriculum, specific skills are learned in each new environment, so it is crucial to ensure the agent retains previous skills.
 For example, pathfinding skills are essential for handling varying train speeds, illustrating how tasks build on each other.
-Additional results in the appendix demonstrate how task ordering impacts generalization performance, emphasizing the need for domain understanding and expertise in creating meaningful curricula.

 \looseness=-1 In Table \ref{table:cde}, we extend DQN with different techniques and compare the generalization performance when training using our custom curricula.
 We observe that increasing plasticity (DQN +PAU) or mitigating catastrophic forgetting (DQN +EWC) helps achieve more generalizable minima compared to a simple DQN.
 However, both methods perform worse than simple rehearsal ($0.19$ completion for DQN +EWC and $0.12$ for DQN +PAU compared to $0.19$ for DQN with rehearsal).
 Additionally, in this scenario, addressing catastrophic forgetting is more beneficial than enhancing plasticity.
 This is because rational activations are most advantageous when the neural network begins to lose plasticity after a large number of tasks (e.g., more than 10 tasks).
 In contrast, our curriculum involves only three tasks, each comprising four different environment sizes.